 — New York Times, 2/12/08

 That said, you’d be surprised to know the thoughts of those who devise the concepts as well as those who create the finished products behind the scenes.
 Imagine what the producers, crew, and those in post production think and openly say about those who’ve been selected for “reality” projects.

 Do you think they’re respectful of those like Honey Boo Boo and her friends and family associates or do you think they spew insensitive comments on the appearance, limited education and mangled linguistics of those they most likely consider trash?
 How about those who entice the troubled into appearing on shows just to have their personal drama on display for national ridicule?

 Think about this: have you ever seen a reality television program about the behind-the-scenes lives of the top Hollywood producers or media pundits?
-Do you think their lives are perfect or do you think you’d see arrogant elitists who treat their staff rudely, their children are spoiled entitled brats, their spouses can’t show off enough of the clothes and jewelry they’ve purchased, their homes aren’t big enough, their cars aren’t expensive enough, and few are anyone we’d want to spend more than 47 seconds with?
+Do you think their lives are perfect or do you think you’d see arrogant elitists who treat their staff rudely, their children are spoiled entitled brats, their spouses can’t show off enough of the clothes and jewelry, their homes aren’t big enough, their cars aren’t expensive enough, and few are anyone we’d want to spend more than 47 seconds with?

 How many times during a reality television show of the Hollywood elite would you here the infamous brag, “Do you know who I am?”

 The late Marlon Brando said it crudely and best when on April 5, 1996 he told Larry King on CNN….

 Granted, Brando clumsily interjected himself into the Jews-run-Hollywood quagmire, but the more important point is that Hollywood actively scouts out those they condescending look down upon as potential entertainment for the rest of the nation to consume.
 They would never see themselves and their privileged (but flawed) lives as worthy of mocking and that is something the American people will never have easy access to.